 Less than container load (LCL) Shipping

-When shipping goods, there often comes a time when shippers need to think about LCL shipping, which stands for “Less than Container Load.”
-This type of shipping is used for ocean freight when the cargo isn’t enough to fill a full 20ft or 40ft shipping container.
-In this guide, we will cover all the important details about LCL shipping, including its costs, shipping duration, and how it compares to other freight shipping methods.
+When shipping goods, there always comes a time when shippers need to think about LCL shipping, which is an abbreviation for “Less than Container Load.”
+As the name goes, this kind of shipping applies when an ocean freight cargo is insufficient in number to fill up a full 20ft or 40ft shipping container.
+In this guide, we are going to cover all the important information one should know about LCL shipping, including what cost it involves, the duration it requires, and how it contrasts with other freight shipping methods.

 What’s LCL Shipping?

-LCL shipping, which stands for Less than Container Load , is a shipping method used for smaller shipments that don’t fill a whole shipping container.
-This option is perfect for businesses that need to send fewer goods without paying for an entire container.
-With LCL, you share the container space with other shipments, making it a more affordable choice.
-Although LCL might take a little longer due to extra handling, it offers flexibility and cost savings for transporting smaller loads.
-Overall, LCL shipping is a practical way to get your products delivered without wasting space or money.
+LCL shipping means Less than Container Load and is a shipment method applied when the cargo is less than the full load.
+It serves best for a business that needs to ship fewer goods without having to pay for the use of an entire container.
+In LCL, you share the container space with other shipments, which is surely a cost-effective method.
+Although LCL may take a little longer, due to extra handling, it does have the benefits of flexibility and cost-savings for those smaller-sized loads.
+In sum, shipping via LCL is just an effective way of getting your products delivered without wasting both space and money.

 LCL Shipping